chlubba/PyPNS/README.md

-# PNPy
+# PyPNS

-PNPy is a Python module for the simulation of periperal nerves.
-Axon models are simulated in the compartmental simulator NEURON (http://www.neuron.yale.edu/neuron) over its Python interface (http://www.frontiersin.org/neuroinformatics/10.3389/neuro.11.001.2009/abstract).
+PyPNS is a Python module for the simulation of periperal nerves.
+Axon models are simulated in the compartmental simulator [NEURON](http://www.neuron.yale.edu/neuron) over its [Python interface](http://www.frontiersin.org/neuroinformatics/10.3389/neuro.11.001.2009/abstract).
 Extracellular potentials from membrane currents or stimulation electrodes are calculated in a resistive, electro-quasistatic approximation of the Maxwell equations from either a homogeneous analytical solution, precomputed and imported finite element model outputs or analytical functions fit to FEM results.

-PNPy was developed in the Department of Bioengineering, Centre of Neurotechnology at Imperial College London.
+PyPNS was developed in the Department of Bioengineering, Centre of Neurotechnology at Imperial College London.

 This scientific software is released under the GNU Public License GPLv3.

 # Requirements

-To install PNPy you will need:
+To install PyPNS you will need:

 - Python modules numpy, scipy and matplotlib
 - NEURON (from http://www.neuron.yale.edu) compiled as a Python module.
 IMPORTANT: Do not rely on `pip` for the installation of NEURON.
 Below is a guide on how to install NEURON including the Python interface from source.